 As it turned out, the exact whereabouts of Tim Stoen were probably still unknown – he spent three months in England following his departure from the Temple and before returning to the States – but a month later, when Grace Stoen’s attorney Jeffrey Haas went to Guyana to try to enforce a California court order, the Stoens’ had reunited, at least for the purposes of reclaiming John Victor for Grace.

-The declaration also represents one of the first official mentions of Joseph Mazor, a private investigator who already worked for Concerned Relatives and who would eventually provide information to Jonestown about the oppositional group.
+The declaration filed with the court is slightly shorter than an initial draft from a week earlier.
+That version included one of the first official mentions of Joseph Mazor, a private investigator who already worked for Concerned Relatives and who would eventually provide information to Jonestown about the oppositional group.
 “I am now convinced that my only hope in becoming reunited with John is to have a private investigator serve Temple representatives with an order issued by this court,” the declaration states.
 “I have retained Joseph Mazor of Mazor Investigations.”